umg-kmr/SWIM/docs/PS_calculator.md

 # `PS` Calculator

-This module computes the full Warm Inflation (WI) primordial power spectrum numerically using a stochastic approach.
-It also provides a framework for parameter inference using a Random Forest Regression (RFR) emulator.
+This module computes the full Warm Inflation (WI) primordial power spectrum numerically using either stochastic perturbation evolution or the deterministic perturbation solver (DSWIM).
+It also provides parameter-inference pipelines ranging from emulator-accelerated analyses to direct full CMB likelihood constraints.

 This is the most complete and physically accurate module in SWIM, as it does not rely on semi-analytical approximations and other modules of SWIM.